keithbuhler/dissertation-story/5 notes june.md

 Moral awe can "break through" one's conventional beliefs.
 It can shock and amaze one, almost in spite of oneself.

-## Conclusion

-"Finally, there’s the fear of nihilism—the fear that biology strips life of meaning and purpose.
+## Conclusion"Finally, there’s the fear of nihilism—the fear that biology strips life of meaning and purpose.
 It says that love, beauty, morality, and all that we hold precious are just figments of a brain pursuing selfish evolutionary strategies.
 For most people who ask the question “Why am I here?” the answer “To pass on your genes” is less than comforting."^[Steven Pinker, little handout]

 ---